-- 1. Waiting List: The Department establishes and maintains a Waiting List when funds are available.
-A preliminary eligibility screening is initiated when an applicant contacts the Department and requests housing rehab/repair assistance.
-If in this preliminary process the household appears to be eligible, the applicant is placed on the Waiting List in the order in which the request is made (i.e., by date of contact). - 2. --Applicants are removed from the #Wait list when: - a. they are determined, by the housing counselor, to be eligible to participate in the Program, and they are placed on the Intake List, and their file is assigned to a housing inspector; or, - b. they are determined by Department staff to be ineligible to participate in the Program.
+- 2. Applicants are moved from the Wait list when: - a. they are determined, by the housing counselor, to be eligible to participate in the Program, they are placed on the Intake List, and their file is assigned to a housing inspector; or,

-The Waiting Wait List will be closed to new applicants when the estimated costs for repair; rehabilitation or reconstruction for approved applicants exceeds 140% percent of that year's funding allocation.
-In the event the Department closes the Waiting Wait List, it will re-open when new funding is available, at the Department's discretion.
-Note: The Department reserves the right to adjust the Waiting Intake List to meet State required Set-Asides and expenditure requirements.
+The Wait List will be closed to new applicants when the estimated costs for repair; rehabilitation or reconstruction for approved applicants exceeds 140% of that year's funding allocation.
+In the event the Department closes the Wait List, it will re-open when new funding is available, at the Department's discretion.

+Note: The Department reserves the right to adjust the Intake List to meet State required Set-Asides and expenditure requirements.

-- 3. 2.
-Applicant Intake: When funds are available, households are contacted in order from the oldest date to determine whether they are still interested in participating in the Program.
-If they are interested, the Department will send an invitation letter and forms to the applicant requiring applicants to submit the requested documentation with a "reply by" datewithin twenty-one_21-business days from the date of the letter, to submit requested documentation.
+- 3. Applicant Intake: When funds are available, households are contacted in order from the oldest date to determine whether they are still interested in participating in the Program.
+If they are interested, the Department will send an invitation letter and forms to the applicant requiring applicants to submit the requested documentation within twenty-one business days from the date of the letter.
 The application will be considered incomplete until all documentation necessary to determine a household's eligibility has been received.
 Among other criteria, Department staff will determine whether the household: - a. lives in a municipality that is eligible to receive County funds; - b. has owned their home for at least two years; - c. does not have a reverse mortgage; - d. appears to meet income eligibility guidelines.
 Additional criteria are outlined in III.
 A and III.
-B of this Policy; and, - e. failure to return all requested documents and forms will result in a denial of applicant, unless an extension is requested and approved within the 21 twenty-one business days from the date of the initial letter. - 4.
-3. Wait Intake List Ranking: Once the application is complete, it will be forwarded to the County's Housing Inspection team for a preliminary property inspection.
+B of this Policy; and, - e. failure to return all requested documents and forms will result in a denial of applicant, unless an extension is requested and approved within the twenty-one business days from the date of the initial letter. - 4.
+Intake List Ranking: Once the application is complete, it will be forwarded to the County's Housing Inspection team for a preliminary property inspection.
 The primary purpose of this inspection is to determine whether there are life threatening conditions at the property.
 This is also the first step in the ranking of applications.
 The ranking system is based on:

-a.c. the condition of the dwelling,
+- c. the condition of the dwelling,

-b. the composition of the household, and
+- b. the composition of the household, and

-c. a. the income level of the household.
+- a. the income level of the household.